to empower humans to reclaim their bodies, their voices, their lives.

 Since I was a small human, I was devoted to helping the underdog.
 I don’t know how that desire started.
 Perhaps it was a natural instinct as the oldest of three girls: I wanted my younger sisters to know they weren’t alone.
 I wanted to ensure they were supported, safe, successful.
 As a fresh graduate with a Bachelors Degree in Sociology and Art, that desire to fight for the underdogs nearly led me to law school.
 However it didn’t quite feel congruent with my desires to work in the wellness field.

-Beck Forsland is a speaker, student of Doctor of Chiropractic (anticipated graduate date of March 2021) as well as wellness coach, yoga therapist/teacher, and craniosacral therapist.
+Beck Forsland is a speaker, student of Doctor of Chiropractic as well as wellness coach, yoga therapist/teacher, and craniosacral therapist.
 Beck founded a yoga studio in Michigan and practiced in a solo studio.
 She created and led three separate yoga teacher trainings and hired yoga teachers to teach alongside her.
 She opened a larger studio and hired massage therapists.
 When some of Beck’s yoga therapy students presented with complex problems that yoga alone couldn’t alleviate, Beck knew she wanted to be more useful and help more people.
-She closed her business and moved to Oregon to pursue her Doctor of Chiropractic degree at the University of Western States (anticipated graduation date of March 2021).
+She closed her business and moved to Oregon to pursue her Doctor of Chiropractic degree at the University of Western States (December 2020).

 Upon graduation, Beck intends to practice in Oregon in order to enjoy the mountains and the ocean to the fullest.
 Beck enjoys reading, yoga, meditation, mindful eating, composting, running, drinking coffee, perfecting her masala chai recipe, backpacking, and living lightly on the earth with her husband, Gregory.